rjohnson617/Loan_Qualification_Application/README.md

 4) Monthly income amount
 5) Your desired loan amount (how much you want to borrow)
 6) The estimated home value for the home you want to purchase (recent property tax assessment, Redfin, Zillow, etc.)
+7) Select if you would like a CSV ouput of the results (if there are available loans) and choose the file path to save the CSV

 ---